 How do you make chocolate crinkle cookies recipe

-Step 1: Combine butter and sugar and add egg, preserves, food coloring and extracts.
+Cream the butter and sugar in the bowl of a stand mixer and then add an egg, cherry preserves, food coloring and extracts.

-Step 2: Add the dry ingredients and once combined, add dried cherries and chopped chocolate.
-Refrigerate for at least 2 hours.
+Add the dry ingredients and once combined, add dried cherries and chopped chocolate.
+Cover with plastic wrap and refrigerate for at least 2 hours.

-Step 3: Use an ice cream scoop to roll into balls.
-First roll the ball in regular sugar and then roll it in the powdered sugar, making certain it is completely covered.
+Use an ice cream scoop to roll into balls.
+First coat the ball roll in regular sugar and then roll it in the powdered sugar, making certain it is completely covered.
 Bake.

 Fun variation: If you’re feeling fancy, substitute in white chocolate chips!